-Your computer may freeze and restart automatically followed by a Blue Screen of Death to prevent data loss and damage to the hardware.
+Your computer may freeze and restart automatically followed by a Blue Screen of Death with Whea_Uncorrectable_Error code to prevent data loss and damage to the hardware.

 Prevent Voltage Fluctuation